U.S. envoy for North Korea to retire after Trump rejects unconditional talks

 Yun traveled to North Korea last June to help secure the release of comatose American student Otto Warmbier, whose detention and subsequent death further soured relations.

-Meanwhile, Trump has yet to nominate an ambassador to South Korea, a post vacant for over a year.
-Congress, former U.S. officials and foreign policy experts have criticized the administration’s failure to fill this and other positions.

-Reporting by David Brunnstrom and Matt Spetalnick; Additional reporting Josh Smith, Hyonhee Shin and Heekyong Yang in Seoul and Steve Holland and David Alexander in Washington; Editing by Michael Perry, James Dalgleish and Grant McCool
+Reporting by David Brunnstrom and Matt Spetalnick in WASHINGTON and Hyonhee Shin in SEOUL; Additional reporting Josh Smith and Heekyong Yang in SEOUL and Steve Holland and David Alexander in WASHINGTON; Editing by Michael Perry, James Dalgleish, Grant McCool and Lincoln Feast